pritesh-shrivastava/pritesh-shrivastava.github.io/_posts/2020-11-22-gender-classifier-based-on-movie-dialogues.md

 layout: single
 classes: wide
 title: "Analyzing gender bias in movie dialogues"
-excerpt: "Building a gender classifier based on dialogues of characters in Hollywood movies"
+excerpt: "Building a gender classifier model based on the dialogues of characters in Hollywood movies"
 date: 2020-11-22
 tags:
   - python